Introduction

 Cons:

-3. Increased Risk: Outsourcing worker compensation insurance costs can increase the risk of fraud or mismanagement of the policy.
-It is important to carefully vet any potential providers to ensure they are reputable and trustworthy.
+3. Increased Risk: Outsourcing can increase the risk of fraud or mismanagement if businesses don’t carefully vet providers for trustworthiness and reputation.